You are here

 *Programs, program ages and sessions may vary by branch.
 Branches may offer this program during additional sports sessions, may offer skills clinics and may offer leagues for other age groups.
 Please check with your branch for offerings.
 View branch locations.

-Early Bird Registration: March 6 – May 7 (fees increase $15 on May 8)
+Early Bird Registration: January 21 – May 6 (fees will increase $15 on May 7)

 Uniforms and Equipment: What Players Need to Bring